NVA Schwimmhalle Löbau

 THE ABANDONED SWIMMING POOL IN GERMANY

 ‘NVA Schwimmhalle Löbau‘ is a military swimming pool that was built in 1975 to train cadets.
-It was part of the military school that was housed a the Jägerkaserne in Löbau.
+It was part of the military school that was housed in the Jägerkaserne in Löbau.

 The military pool was not only used by soldiers and officers, at fixed times it was also used for public visits from local people.

-The pool was abandoned in 1995 after the fall of the iron curtain.
-Meanwhile vandalism and weather influences resulted in heavy decay inside the pool, creating a little paradise for urban explorers.
-I visited Schwimmhalle Löbau in 2016 during on of my East German roadtrips.
+They abandoned the pool in 1995 after the fall of the iron curtain.
+Meanwhile, vandalism and weather influences resulted in heavy decay inside the pool, creating a little paradise for urban explorers.
+I visited Schwimmhalle Löbau in 2016 during one of my East German road trips.
 See more abandoned pools here, here and here.